Kreller99/fall2020/sphinx/source/week46.rst

            yield i

-And write a generator expression doing the same thing.
+And write a generator expression.

 .. code:: python
    :linenos: